danidiaz/red-black-record/README.md

 They can also be used to convert between type-level trees that have the same entries but different structure.

-### I want a version of "match" that when it fails returns a variant with the unmatched cases.

-That isn't implemented (yet).
-It would require key deletion on the type-level tree.

 ### What about compilation times?